CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 test whether they are compatible in the same schedule.
 If period conflicts arise, then they should give a error and an error message saying that there is a conflict in the period timings.

+Success:
+* Period conflicts are brought to attention with an error message notifying conflict

+Fail:
+* Error is ignored and conflict persists

 # If you would like to add another feature to this list: list it below.
 -Feature